African All Stars Transfer News & Rumours: Kessie wants Premier League move as AC Milan talks drag on

 Arsenal will need to pay at least £38.5 million to sign Sevilla talisman Youssef En-Nesyri, according to Mundo Deportivo.

-The Gunners are reportedly considering to offer Alexandre Lacazette as part of the deal to lure to the Morocco striker to the Premier League but Sevilla
+The Gunners are considering to offer Alexandre Lacazette as part of the deal to lure to the Morocco striker to the Premier League but Sevilla are adamant on their valuation.

-En-Nesyri moved to Seville in January 2020 and he has proven his proved his goalscoing abilities with 33 goals for the Rojiblancos across all competitions so far.
+En-Nesyri moved to Seville in January 2020 and he has shown his abilities in front of goal with 33 goals for the Rojiblancos across all competitions so far.

 Torino to keep trying to sign Amrabat